somechazzy/ohana-bot/README.md

 You can get your own Ohana up and running in a few minutes.
 You can either download this repo directly, add the necessary env vars and run `main.py` (requires a MariaDB-compatible database running), or use the docker compose provided below.

+> [!IMPORTANT]
->**Prerequisite**: a Discord bot application with both "Guild Members" and "Message Content" intents enabled.
+> **Prerequisite**: a Discord bot application with both "Guild Members" and "Message Content" intents enabled.

 ### Docker
 You can use the following docker-compose to get Ohana up and running quickly.
 Make sure to carefully read the environment section of both `ohana` and `ohana_db` services, and to set the environment variables with your own values as necessary (look for `# SET ME` comments).

+> [!NOTE]
-> **Note**: First run might take a minute or two to set up the database and upload the bot's emojis.
+> First run might take a minute or two to set up the database and upload the bot's emojis.

 ```yaml
 services: